tenzir/tenzir/web/docs/tql2/operators/save_email.md

 If to wrap the chunk into a MIME part.

-The operator takes the uses the metadata of the byte chunk for the `Content-Type` MIME header.
+The operator uses the metadata of the byte chunk for the `Content-Type` MIME header.

 Defaults to `false`.